txels/spreadtrees/sql/README.md

 - Upon update, the updated record gets a new version and updated_at set in a pre-update trigger (before save) - (this is returned and will be saved together with the updated data in a single DB write)
 - After update, we make a copy of the old record verbatim

 This makes implementation simpler, however at the cost of there not being for a short time a record with (oldid, oldversion) - this means we cannot create/enforce FK constraints to the (id, version) pair in the `revision_entity` table.
 This is not too problematic because inserts to that table are only done within DB functions and not manually.
-And we should not delete rows in entity_version (except maybe in garbage collection operations).
+And we should not delete rows in entity (except maybe in garbage collection operations).